 50. Antonio Conti, pen-name "Schinella," the most important oligarchical figure of Eighteenth-Century Europe, but today among the least known to history students.
 Born as a member of the Venice nobility, in Padua, 1677, a descendant of the Nani clan, on his mother's side, and of Sperone Speroni, himself an influential student of the founder of the Padua school of Aristotle, Pietro Pompanazzi.
 In 1699, young Conti entered the Venice religious order Oratorio pardi della Fava, and was ordained as a priest, but abandoned those vows in 1708.
 He became a specialist in French culture, including the study of modern science of that time from the standpoint of René Descartes, remaining a secular priest with the title of "abbot."
 During this time-frame, Conti assumed a leading role in the formation of a network of Europe-wide Venice intelligence-service salons, conversazione filosofica e felice.
 (See Piero de Negro, Giammaria Ortes: un "filosofico" veneziano del Settecento Cini Foundation study of 1990 [Florence, Italy: L.S.
 Olschki, 1993], pp. 125-182.)
-The principal target of his work was organizing a continentwide effort, creating the cult of Isaac Newton as a vehicle for seeking to eliminate the name and influence of Gottfried Leibniz.
-He was personally deployed to Hanover for this purpose, following up efforts by his agent Ludovico Antonio Muratori.
-His letters from London and notebooks of that same period identify his close association with Isaac Newton, Edmond Halley, Samuel Clarke (of the Leibniz-Clarke Correspondence), Willem-Jacob Gravesande, Abraham deMoivre, and James Stirling.
-(See Antonio Conti, Scritti filosofici [Naples: F. Rossi, 1972] and Mauro di Lisa, "Chi mi sa dir s'io fingo, Newtonianismo e scetticismo in Giammaria Ortes," Giornale critico della filosofia italiana, LXVII [1988], pp. 221-233.)
-In London, Conti established himself as a Kensington Whig, the political party of the followers of William of Orange, Marlborough, et al.
+The principal target of his work was organizing a continent-wide tiny of every nation of Europe over the course of the Eighteenth Century.
+From approximately 1582 through the death of Conti in 1749, Venice's agents Sarpi and Conti are the two most significant figures of the European Enlightenment, the two cabalists who virtually created the mythical nation of Britain from mud.
+We touch only the most relevant highlights of the Conti salon's "begats" here.